altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~Some distance away was an elevator at the end of the hall...~ ~which stretched much farther inward than the outside of the tower would suggest.~ ~It appeared bigger on the inside.~
-“Well.
+"Well.
 actually, we’re here to help you stop it.
 we’ve only a few moments to explain: so excuse our brevity. we’ve pulled you out - and will send you somewhere where you can get information to kill it.
-Gerald!”
+Gerald!"
 *She suddenly barked the name.*
 ~Martha heard a noise from the last room before the elevator~ ~a short balding man in a mostly fitted uniform with a clipboard~*stepped out.*
 ~He waited as they approached.~
-~The captain motioned for him to speak and she pressed the button for floor 133.~ “Which one is this?”
+~The captain motioned for him to speak and she pressed the button for floor 133.~ "Which one is this?"
-“The first one,”
+"The first one,"
 ~the captain said.~
-“Right,”
+"Right,"
 *he cleared his throat, *
-“so you’ll be going to a monastery in italy - 1450, december 13th, 4:23pm. you’ll be a few feet from the tower right before the fire.”
+"so you’ll be going to a monastery in italy - 1450, december 13th, 4:23pm. you’ll be a few feet from the tower right before the fire."
-“Fire?”
+"Fire?"
 *Martha interjected.*
 ~Her brain was still processing this...~
 `['did they say it was a dream...',
 'am I in a dream now?']`
-“We’re connected by every point through great tragedy, yes, fire.
+"We’re connected by every point through great tragedy, yes, fire.
-You’ll have a minute or two before it starts, and a few minutes during” *Martha blinked, *
+You’ll have a minute or two before it starts, and a few minutes during" *Martha blinked, *
-“to do what?”
+"to do what?"
 ~captain Alacira watched the numbers climb.~
 ~they were going up in to the decimal place.~ ~flashing known irrational constants like e and pi, in the process.~ ~Around 23 she saw e to the pi.~
-“To get the information you need. we’re connected there - moments where no one else would look.
+"To get the information you need. we’re connected there - moments where no one else would look.
-right at the destruction.”
+right at the destruction."
-“What information do I need?”
+"What information do I need?"
 ~Martha felt like she was obeying a script.~
 ~a feeling of still being in a dream - unable to control or wake from it.~ ~but aware of it nonetheless.~
-“It’s in a book - somewhere at the top floor.
+"It’s in a book - somewhere at the top floor.
-I’m afraid we don’t know more than that... once we go there, that moment passes, and it burns.”
+I’m afraid we don’t know more than that... once we go there, that moment passes, and it burns."
-~Martha watched the numbers tick by, they were in the 50’s now.~ “Why not connect earlier in time.”
+~Martha watched the numbers tick by, they were in the 50’s now.~ "Why not connect earlier in time."
 *Captain Alacira shook her head, *
-“every other moment is taken - we were first to every last spot... it’s not even there before that moment.”
+"every other moment is taken - we were first to every last spot... it’s not even there before that moment."
-“So I only get one shot at this?”
+"So I only get one shot at this?"
 ~Martha asked.~
 *The captain nodded.*
-“What exactly am I looking for...?”
+"What exactly am I looking for...?"
 *The man with the clipboard spoke, *
-“it’ll be a book, or some paper, or something written somewhere... it won’t fit in with place, it will stand out in some way. out of time... you need to bring it back with you”
+"it’ll be a book, or some paper, or something written somewhere... it won’t fit in with place, it will stand out in some way. out of time... you need to bring it back with you"
-“Wait...
+"Wait...
 I’m really going to the past?
-Like, Actual time travel?”
+Like, Actual time travel?"
 *The captain again shook her head, *
 "it’s still through the link - we aren’t the walkers. but these are some of the last solid places left...